Having trouble focusing? This service pairs you with a remote work buddy

 “We’ve taken [safety] very seriously from day one,” Jacobson says, “and invested a lot in our process and learning from the best experts out there on how you build great trust and safety protocols.”
 Without any potential to engage in Zoombombing-style interference in group events, the negative “reward” isn’t high enough.

-However, Focusmate users are encouraged to report violations of the basic rules that encourage accountability, such as not showing up for a schedule session, leaving early, turning off video, leaving the area without alerting the partner, and a few others.
+However, Focusmate users are encouraged to report violations of the basic rules that encourage accountability, such as not showing up for a scheduled session, leaving early, turning off video, leaving the area without alerting the partner, and a few others.
 It’s also entirely forbidden to solicit business or chat someone up.

 To control costs, the company creates only the secret sauces necessary to offer its service.
 It uses a third-party video-connection service instead of rolling its own.
 It actually has two such contracts, with the second providing a fallback if the first fails to start a session, the better to avoid disappointing users who rely on the service.